-The care of children with asthma benefits from the close links between Royal Brompton and the National Heart and Lung Institute, part of Imperial College’s Faculty of Medicine.
+The care of children with asthma benefits from the close links between Royal Brompton Hospital and the National Heart and Lung Institute, part of Imperial College London’s Faculty of Medicine.

 Assessments by specialist nurses, psychologists and a physiotherapist are just as important as a detailed medical work up.
 Children come from all over England because they can be offered such a high standard of assessment by the multi-disciplinary team.

 Professor of paediatric respirology and consultant paediatric chest physician, Andy Bush, explains: “Children with severe asthma may in fact have an alternative diagnosis; or be finding it difficult to take their treatment.

 “Thankfully, the idea that asthma is caused by stress has long been abandoned; but stress does worsen airway inflammation, and any chronic illness that interrupts the daily life of the child may cause further stresses and strains.

 “However, many children referred to the team in fact have truly therapy resistant asthma.
 Current guidelines for treatment are unhelpful, being a mere haphazard catalogue of treatments that can be tried, with no logical progression.”

 Professor Bush continues: “We have pioneered an alternative approach.
 Using fibre-optic bronchoscopy (a procedure during which a flexible fibre-optic tube is used to evaluate a patient’s lung and airways) we determine why the child is not responding to treatment.